 The Townships Are Crowded

 The population in third-world countries live in small makeshift homes with a distance of less than one meter apart, which is insufficient to comply with the social distancing requirements.
 Other than that, communal toilets and water taps are used by more than 30 people a day.
 There are also those with essential jobs outside of their townships where they often need to travel daily at long distances using public transportations to their workplace.

 Inadequate Health Resources

 The health resources in developing countries have been lacking way before the pandemic occurred.
-They warned of the deficiency in their health care infrastructure, thus there is insufficient equipment to suppress the lethal virus.
+They warned of the deficiency in their health care infrastructure, thus fewer equipment to suppress the lethal virus.